austinyi/austinyi.github.io/_pages/about.md

 ---
 Welcome to my site!

-I am Bongsoo Yi, a first-year Statistics PhD student at the University of North Carolina at Chapel Hill.
+I am Bongsoo Yi, a first-year Statistics Ph.D. student at the University of North Carolina at Chapel Hill.
 Prior to my Ph.D., I received my Bachelor's degree in Statistics from Seoul National University.

 My current interest includes: